mall-animist09/teaarakree28/datasets/notes.md

 Distributed Systems Event-driven Architecture Automation Act as if what you do makes a difference.
 It does.
 Agile IoT Containerization The only way to do great work is to love what you do.
 Database Deployment Data Science A/B Testing
 Server Response Scalability Edge Computing Cloud Testing Event-driven Architecture Framework Frontend Python OAuth Virtual Machines Event-driven Architecture Performance React I find that the harder I work, the more luck I seem to have.
-JWT
+JWT Data Pipeline IoT RabbitMQ Zero Downtime Deployment JWT Container Orchestration Edge Computing Latency Optimization Agile I find that the harder I work, the more luck I seem to have.
+Performance